boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 While in most cases CEs connect to PEs using IP (e.g., VLANs subinterface on a Layer 3 interface), a CE may also connect to the provider network using other technologies such as MPLS -potentially over IP tunnels- or Segment Routing over IPv6 (SRv6) {{?RFC8986}}.
 The CE has thus awareness of provider services configuration (e.g., control plane identifiers such as Route Targets (RTs) and Route Distinguishers (RDs)).
 An example of such an AC is depicted in {{figure-51}}.

-This deployment is a source of confusion since service configurations are typically enforced on PEs.
-Notwithstanding, the reference design based on the orchestration scopes prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
+The reference design based on the orchestration scopes prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
 Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE.

 ~~~~
 {::include ./drawings/mpls-ac.txt}